 "Then you don't know," she said simply.

 She took a drag in reply.
-The blonde watched her from where she leaned against the railing, only breaking her gaze when the phone rang inside.
+Quinn watched her from where she leaned against the railing, only breaking her gaze when the phone rang inside.
 They both glanced toward the window, and Rachel broke eye contact as soon as it she caught it when they turned back.
 Neither went to answer the phone.